Recreating the Country

 Regular mowing and removing the cut grass from around the perimeter of the champion’s island will lower soil N & P.

 • Consider a process called ‘spray topping’ to prevent weeds from setting seed.
 Spray topping also makes grasses more palatable for grazing animals and has a withholding period of only 24hrs.
-Glyphosate is sprayed over the weeds after flowering at the very low rate of 0.2% (2 ml/L water).
+This method involves spraying glyphosate over the weeds after flowering, at the very low rate of 0.2% (2ml/L water).
 This is 20% of the usual rate recommended for killing perennial weeds.
+(Steve Donaldson, Inverleigh farmer, pers. com.)

 • Burning.
 A cool burn in autumn, winter or spring before fire restrictions are declared, will help the champions spread out from the island planting.
 If there isn’t much dry grass to burn, the right conditions can be created by spraying a month earlier to kill the exotic weeds.
-Mow or wet a firebreak outside the burn-zone to keep the fire from spreading, though at this time of the year this is unlikely.
-A cool burn should spread slowly, have a low flame height and be very easy to manage.

 ...the backyard planting